Timxuhj/ReactChatApps/README.md

 During development the HTML comments are ignored and React Chat runs like a normal static html website.
 Then when packaging the client app for deployment (i.e. by running the `03-package-client` task), the build annotations instructs Gulp on how to package and optimize the app ready for production.

 As seen in the above example, each build instruction can span one or multiple references of the same type and optionally specify the target filename to write the compressed and minified output to.

+The ServiceStackVS React Desktop Apps template also includes projects, scripts and Grunt tasks to package and deploy the same web application as a cross-platform console application and CefSharp based WinForms application.
+Just by running `grunt`, Web, Console and Windows applications are staged ready for deployment without changing your development workflow.

 ### Design-time only resources